stateshaper/stateshaper/README.md

 Using *Stateshaper* in combination with a custom plugin ruleset can allow for test cases to be created and reproduced, without loss, from seed parameters using only a few bytes of total size.

 The plugin ruleset can vary in complexity and is the only heavy-lifting needed to implement this program for ML Training scenarios.
-In many situations, the file can consist of only a few fuctions.
+In many situations, the file can consist of only a few functions.
 If the data involves detailed requirements, the plugin and corresponding output can still be adjusted to fit this type of use.

 <br>